sohaibdaoudi/ChangingTireAssistant_CV_NLP_Project/README.md

 **Description**: This model is utilized for identifying various objects relevant to the tire-changing process.

 **Prerequisites**:
-* Python 3.10 or newer
+* Python 3.1X
-* Ultralytics package (version specific to YOLOv11 Nano, if applicable)
+* Ultralytics package (version compatible with your GPU, you can ask any AI for that)
 * CUDA 11.8+ (recommended for GPU acceleration)

 ---